sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 As you can see the header element is a parent element for all the inner HTML elements and JSX must be wrapped by an outer parent element.
 Without the header HTML element or other parent HTML element the above JSX is invalid.

-#### Commenting JSX element
+#### Commenting a JSX element

-We comment codes for different reasons and it is also go to know how to comment out JSX element in React.
+We comment codes for different reasons and it is also good to know how to comment out JSX elements in React.

 ```js
 {